zeisys/precedents.org_data_collection/README.md

 ## 2W (Column W) - SCALE Citation Number

 **Definition:**
-The Supreme Court Alamanac (SCALE) citation must follow the format **YEAR (VOLUME) JT PAGE_NUMBER**.
+The Supreme Court Alamanac (SCALE) citation must follow the format **YEAR (VOLUME) SCALE PAGE_NUMBER**.
 Please note that this field may be impossible to find as SCC may not have published the specific case.
 This field is not compulsory as long as you have the SCR Citation and Neutral Citation numbers.
 If it is available, make sure to get it.
 If not, leave this cell blank.

 **Examples of Allowed Entries:**
-- 2005 (11) JT 439
+- 2005 (11) SCALE 500
-- 2004 (2) Suppl.
-JT 601
+- 2004 (20) SCALE 1004

 **Examples of Not Allowed Entries:**
-- `Judment Times 2004 Ruling` (Not in correct format)
+- `SCALE 2004-11-555` (Does not match required format)
-- `JT 11 2005-439"` (Does not match required format)
+- `SC Alamanac 11 2005-439"` (Does not match required format)
-- `1998 JT 11-99` (Do not match required format)
+- `1998 SCA 11-99` (Does not match required format)

 ## 2U (Column U) Other Citation Numbers